Share your Open Learning Story with us

 • Demonstrate an understanding of time as a competitive tool.

-• Apply the concept of the time value of money to capital budgeting decisions, using the net present value and internal rate of return methods.
+Assess potential capital projects using the net present value and internal rate of return methods.

 Course topics